dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 ## Installing the Chart

+There are several options for installing the Karavi Observability Helm chart including online and offline installer scripts and manual steps for installing the Helm chart.

+### Online Installation

+> The online installation script is only supported with release 0.3.0-pre-release and v1.4.0 of the CSI Driver for Dell EMC PowerFlex

+In situations where an online installation of Karavi Observability is required, please visit [Online Karavi Observability Helm Chart Installer](../installer/README.md#online-karavi-observability-helm-chart-installer) for more details.

+### Offline Installation

+In situations where an offline installation of Karavi Observability is required, please visit [Offline Karavi Observability Helm Chart Installer](../installer/README.md#offline-karavi-observability-helm-chart-installer) for more details.

+### Manual Installation

 Before installing the karavi-observability chart, you must first install the cert-manager CustomResourceDefinition resources with the command below.

 ```console